dojo/framework/src/widget-core/README.md

 					v('button', { onclick: this._next }, ['Next']),
 					// `this.shouldFocus` is passed to the child that requires focus based on
 					// some widget logic.
 If the child is a widget it can then deal with that
-					// however is necessary.
-The widget may also have internal logic and pass
+					// in whatever manner is necessary.
+The widget may also have internal
-					// its own `this.shouldFocus` down further or could apply directly to a
+					// logic and pass its own `this.shouldFocus` down further or it could apply
-					// VNode child.
+					// directly to a VNode child.
 					w(FocusInputChild, {
 						key: 0,
 						focus: this._focusedInputKey === 0 ? this.shouldFocus : undefined,